vertcitron/backend-engineer-test/README.md

 4. We're using node 8.4 for the execution
 5. You can use any npm package you want
 6. If there's an error in the json file, exit without printing anything
+7. The duration in months should be rounded

 # How to